 The Montessori Primary program serves children ages 3 – 6+ and includes the kindergarten year.
 Most children enter the Primary program at age 3 and spend a full three years (and occasionally 4 years) in the same classroom community.
 The Montessori Primary curriculum provides a rich and diverse exposure to many areas of study, on a multiple year schedule that is customized to each child’s individual readiness and interest.
-Over several years, children receive lessons which build upon themselves, adding layers of understanding and deeply engrained learning of concepts in math, language, science, geography, music, artistic expression and cultural studies.
-The mixed age grouping and 3 year cycle offers each child many proven benefits including learning from and with peers who are both older and younger.
-New students join an established classroom community in which they have role models to look up to from the first day, and in which they grow into their own leadership role within the community as they age.
-The older members of the classroom community benefit from being leaders and mentors to the younger ones, and all the children benefit from learning to live in community with others in a way that is collaborative, compassionate, and empathetic.
-In this way, the full cycle Montessori experience naturally builds confidence, self-esteem and uniquely prepares our students for success in school and in life.
+Over several years, children receive lessons which build upon themselves, adding layers of understanding and deeply ingrained learning of concepts in math, language, science, geography, music, artistic expression and cultural studies.
+The mixed age grouping offers each child many benefits, including learning from and with peers who are both older and younger.
+New students join an established classroom community in which they have role models to look up to from the first day, and grow into their own leadership role as they age.
+The older children benefit from being leaders and mentors to the younger ones, and all of the children benefit from learning to live in community with others in a way that is collaborative, compassionate, and empathetic.
+In this way, the full cycle Montessori experience naturally builds confidence, self-esteem, and uniquely prepares our students for success in school and in life.

-Does West Hills School enroll beginning five year old students?
+Does West Hills Montessori School enroll beginning five year old students?

 Yes.
-Every year in a school this size we lose some students of various ages unexpectedly (moving, illness, transfer, etc.).
-Applications for new 5 year old students are processed with special care and consideration for how that particular child would benefit from a Montessori experience and generally includes (current) teacher recommendations and visitation (to the current school) by West Hills’ staff.
+Every year, we lose a few students unexpectedly, for example, when a family is moving away.
+Applications for new 5-year-old students are processed with special care and consideration for how that child would benefit from a Montessori experience, and generally includes current teacher recommendations and visitation to the child’s current school by a West Hills staff member.
 We do give enrollment preference to families who express interest in a multi-year Montessori experience.

-The Toddler Community is limited to 12 students with three adults (a Montessori guide and two assistants), while the average size of our Primary classes is 25 children with two adults (a Montessori guide and an assistant).
-The Elementary class can vary in size, usually between 25 and 30 students with 1 guide and 2 assistants.
+The Toddler Community is limited to 12 students with three adults (a Montessori Guide and two assistants), while the average size of our Primary classes is 25 children with two adults (a Montessori Guide and one assistant).
+The Elementary class can vary in size, usually between 25 and 30 students with one Guide and one or two assistants.
 Each class also has access to additional staff support as needed.

 Why is it important for my child to complete a full cycle in each Montessori class?

-The full benefit of a Montessori experience is gained over a full cycle in which the social structure includes a mixed age grouping of children at various levels and abilities and in which continuity and peer teaching is present.
+The full benefit of a Montessori experience is gained over a full cycle in a mixed-age grouping, in which continuity and peer teaching is present.
 For the Toddler child, the full experience is what prepares them for a successful transition to the Primary class.
 Likewise, for the Primary child, the third year in a Montessori classroom is the culmination of all the previous years and offers essential preparation for a successful elementary school experience.
 Socially, when the child is among the oldest in their group (at any level) they become the role models for the class.
-In this leadership role, these children gain confidence through using their skills, expertise, and knowledge, which prepare them for the next step in their educational experience… and for success in life.
+In this leadership role, children gain confidence through using their skills, expertise, and knowledge, which prepare them for the next step in their educational experience, and for success in life.

 What does “Process" vs. "Product” oriented mean in a Montessori setting?

 “Process-oriented” is a phrase used to describe learning that is derived from the child’s activity and repetition, and without concern for a specific outcome or product.
-As Montessori educators we understand that a child must grasp first the concrete concept before he is able to make an abstraction.
-Therefore, the youngest members of our classroom communities will experience their learning environment first through concrete sensorial exploration, and only later, when they are ready, will they transfer this knowledge into a written form.
-By allowing a child’s naturally inquisitive mind to delve deep in its exploration, confidence and understanding of concepts are able to develop.
+As Montessori educators, we understand that a child must grasp first the concrete concept before they are able to make an abstraction.
+Therefore, the youngest members of our classroom communities will first experience their learning environment through concrete sensorial exploration, and only later, when they are ready, will they transfer this knowledge into a written form.
+By allowing a child’s naturally inquisitive mind to delve deep in its exploration using the senses, confidence and understanding of concepts can develop.